Canelo cruises to points win over GGG to wrap up rivalry

 At least, that was the perception of most, rather than what was reflected in the scorecards.

-Golovkin finally heeded his coach’s calls for greater volume and tenacity once the fight had crossed its midway point, but the veteran’s prying jabs and follow-up hooks might have won him the final four rounds at most, by any sensible measure.
+Golovkin finally heeded his coach’s calls for greater volume and tenacity once the fight had crossed its midway point, but the veteran’s prying jabs and corkscrew hooks might have won him the final four rounds at most, by any sensible measure.

-Given the judges’ view of the situation, however, GGG will surely regret his slow start.
-By their measure, a more positive approach by Golovkin could easily have sealed a draw.
+Given the judges’ views of the situation, however, GGG will surely regret his slow start.
+As far as they were concerned, a more positive approach by Golovkin could easily have sealed a draw.

 But three wrongs do not make a right.
 Even if Golovkin had made his own luck by asserting himself in the ring and getting a fortunate nod outside of it, the same bitter taste that lingered after the Kazakh’s controversial loss to and draw with Canelo would have resurfaced here.